John02139/asmeconf/README.md

 - support PDF/A (archival) standards if desired

-- enable various math and text features with newtxmath and newtxtext packages
+- enable various math and text features from the newtxmath and newtxtext packages

-- support bold face, sans serif math in section headings

-- support footnotes in section headings

 - provide line numbers for editing and review